Northtown Mall (Blaine, Minnesota)

 Northtown Mall is a shopping mall located in Blaine, Minnesota, United States.
-The mall's anchor stores are Hobby Lobby, LA Fitness, Best Buy, 2 Becker Furniture World stores, and Burlington.
-In addition, Northtown Mall features over 100 stores and restaurants, as well as a food court and Paladin Career and Technical High School public charter school which was open in September 2002.
-The mall is owned by Washington Prime Group.
-Over 5.5 million people visit the mall every year.
+The mall's anchor stores are Hobby Lobby, Best Buy Outlet, 2 Becker Furniture World stores, and Burlington.
+In addition, Northtown Mall features over 100 stores and restaurants, as well as a food court.
+The mall is owned by 4th Dimension Properties.
+Foot traffic in 2018 was over 5.5 million people visiting the mall.

 At the time of its grand opening in October 1972, it was the third largest shopping center in the Twin Cities.
-It was the first regional shopping center in the Twin Cities that was not owned by the Dayton Corporation, which developed the Southdale Center and later "Dales" shopping centers.
+It was the second regional shopping center in the Twin Cities (the first being Apache Plaza in nearby St. Anthony Village) that was not owned by the Dayton Corporation, which developed the Southdale Center and later "Dales" shopping centers.
 Northtown Mall was located on 83 acres of land, and built at a cost of $30 million.

 History

 A California real estate developer, Robert Muir, purchased the land in 1965.
 The location was along the old route of US Highway 10 where it met University Avenue.
 The mall was built oriented parallel to the highway, which runs in a Northwesterly direction to Anoka.